zzwjames/Labelme_SourceCode_reading/README.md

 Some annotations made by myself while reading the source code of Labelme.

 json_to_dataset.py    can change the json into mask pics.
+Just modify the classes and file address.